RPJacobs/CB19-GATE-CONTROL-SYSTEM/README.md

 TMT   : ACK STATUS:FULL CLOSED,0

-We also get messages from $V1PKF0 (the box system controller, is a an main event is triggerd:
+We also get messages from $V1PKF0 (the box system controller, if a main event is triggerd:

 $V1PKF0,17,Closed;src=0001